 Leave a comment

-I Found God today in my mother’s faith.
+I Found God today remembering my father.

 Leave a comment